 Yeah, I remember hanging out with Eric when I was doing some of these sessions in LA.
 These sessions in LA, here you know as we’re talking about some of the CREATURES OF THE NIGHT or KILLERS sessions.
-And you know by that time he already had a bad taste in his mouth about the gig.
-My saying to him, sometimes you have to accept things for what they are and then you’ll make up for it later by doing something else.
-So you know unfortunately he tortured himself through the whole thing and then you know seeing Eric Singer play some of the KISS songs he played at the solo tour where Eric was able to maybe to throw in a double kick drum thing or a little fill that Paul would never allow for KISS, you know, that wigged him out.
-He just thought that, “Why is this happening?”
-Where it’s just like you’re over thinking it, there’s no reason to it.
+And you know by that time he already had bad taste in his mouth about the gig.
+My saying to him, sometimes you have to accept things for what they are, and then you’ll make up for it later by doing something else.
+So you know unfortunately he tortured himself through the whole thing and then you know seeing Eric Singer play some of the KISS songs he played at the solo tour where Eric was able to throw in maybe a double kick drum thing or a little fill that Paul would never allow for KISS, you know, that wigged him out.
+He just thought, “Why is this happening?”
+Where it’s just like you’re overthinking it, there’s no reason to it.
 It’s not like Paul was doing this to threaten to leave.
 He couldn’t do anything without the main body of the band.
-We played clubs and it wasn’t like he was trying to make it a point like, “I’m great and I don’t need Gene.”
+We played clubs, and it wasn’t like he was trying to make it a point like, “I’m great, and I don’t need Gene.”
 Yeah, you do, you do need Gene because you can’t be as big as what that is without him.
-So yeah, you do and he knew it.
-So to me it was just like, again, do I frame that was Gene’s off doing a movie and we’re doing Paul’s tour so what?
+So yeah, you do, and he knew it.
+So to me, it was just like, again, do I frame that was Gene’s off doing a movie, and we’re doing Paul’s tour so what?
 But you know Eric Carr, he took it too seriously and just thought that this was the writing on the wall.
 “Oh, you’re auditioning other musicians.”
 No, he’s not.
 He just wanted to do something different.

 Did you ever have any plans to expand the Paul Stanley tour outside the US or do some more shows in the future?